New retirement home opens in Missouri for old homeless dogs

 INDEPENDENCE, Mo. – A new Missouri retirement home of sorts gives homeless senior dogs that don’t get adopted from shelters a place to romp and roam.

-Shep’s Place Senior Dog Sanctuary opened about two weeks ago in the Kansas City suburb of Independence.
-Founder Russell Clothier told WDAF-TV that he came up with the idea after he started volunteering at shelters and saw elderly dogs never finding a new home.
-He decided the dogs need to be spending their “golden days in retirement.”
+Shep’s Place Senior Dog Sanctuary opened about three weeks ago in the Kansas City suburb of Independence.
+Founder Russell Clothier says he came up with the idea after he started walking shelter dogs.
+The high school physics teacher says he watched the older dogs “being overlooked” and it “hurt my heart.”